-Decide What You Like
+Deciding What You Like With Confidence

 Do take samples home!
 The color of the carpet will appear different under various lighting conditions, so the way it looks at the store may not be how it will look in your home.
 Ask the salesperson for a sample of the carpet that you can borrow, even if it is just a small piece.
-Here are some tips on how to pick a carpet from a small sample piece.

 Don’t make an impulse buy you might regret.
 If you aren't confident you've done all the necessary research and asked all the important questions, hold off on making your purchase until you are.